Jersey Shore's Wildwood bans saggy pants on the boardwalk

-WILDWOOD, New Jersey The bottom line on the boardwalk in Wildwood, New Jersey: Pull up your pants.
+WILDWOOD, N.J., June 12 The bottom line on the boardwalk in Wildwood, New Jersey: Pull up your pants.

 The Jersey Shore city voted on Wednesday to ban saggy pants on its two-mile stretch of boardwalk.
 Offenders whose pants hang lower than three inches from the waist could be fined up to $200, and the statute also requires shirts to be worn on the boardwalk between 8 p.m. and 5 a.m.